Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ## Using gpu-ls

-After getting your system setup to support rickslab-gpu-utils, it is best to verify functionality by listing your GPU details with the *gpu-ls* command.
+After getting your system setup to support **rickslab-gpu-utils**, it is best to verify functionality by listing your GPU details with the *gpu-ls* command.
 The utility will use the system `lspci` command to identify all installed GPUs.
 The utility will also verify system setup/configuration for read, write, and compute capability.
 Additional performance/configuration details are read from the GPU for compatible